The Unsung Hero: Why a Robust Power Grid is India’s Core Investment for Accelerated Growth

 2. Economic Challenges

 • DISCOM Financial Strain: Distribution companies (DISCOMs) are grappling with financial stress due to low tariffs, delayed subsidies, and inefficient billing systems.
-As of 2024, their cumulative debt exceeded Rs 6.46 trillion
+As of 2024, their cumulative debt exceeded Rs 6.46 trillion.

 • Cross-Subsidisation: Higher tariffs for industrial users subsidise domestic consumers, creating an imbalance and reducing industrial competitiveness.